-French publisher and developer Ubisoft revealed a ton of new information about its games and services at last years Electronic Entertainment Expo trade show (E3 2019).
+Ubisoft was one of the studios that revealed a ton of new information about its games and services at last years Electronic Entertainment Expo trade show (E3 2019).

-The company’s annual press briefing enables them to tak about the future of their upcoming projects, and this year will be no different.
+The company's annual press briefing enables them to discuss the future of their upcoming projects, and this year will be no different.

 Continue reading for more information on Ubisoft's 2020 releases.